newrelic/rusty-hog/README.md

 # Usage

-This project provides a set of scanners that useA regular expressions to try and detect the presence of sensitive information, such as API keys, passwords, and personal information.
+This project provides a set of scanners that use regular expressions to try and detect the presence of sensitive information, such as API keys, passwords, and personal information.
 It includes a set of regular expressions by default, but also accepts a JSON object containing your custom regular expressions.